 A Grand Jury is not to be summoned for the Supreme Court, a circuit court or the District Court.

-[Section 57A inserted by No. 84 of 2004 s.
+[Section 57A inserted: No. 84 of 2004 s.
 50.]

 58. Application of English procedure where no special provision

 On a trial by jury, when no other mode of proceeding is specially provided, the jurors and jury, and every trial by them shall, as far as may be practicable, be subject to the same rules and manner of proceeding as would be observed in the High Court of Justice in England on a like trial.